Crimes for Loitering and Prowling

 For an arrest on the charge, the investigating officer must have more than a vague suspicion about the accused’s presence.
 Hunter v.
 State, 32 So.
 3d 170 (Fla.
 4th DCA 2010).

 A Loitering and Prowling Primer – Visit the website of the Florida Bar to find a scholarly legal article on the crime of loitering and prowling under Florida Statute Section 856.021.
-The loitering and prowling primer was written by Joseph D. Robinson and published in Vol. 71, No. 10, November 1997, on page 60.
+The loitering and prowling primer written by Joseph D. Robinson was published in November of 1997 in Vol. 71, No. 10, on page 60.
 The article explains the elements of the offense, challenges on constitutional grounds, and common factual scenarios.
 The article explains how the statute is “poorly worded” and the cases interpreting it are “somewhat comprehensible.”